-Richard Gardner is a new-to-me author; I found his writing style easy to read, the language and plot are intelligent and well thought out.
-I liked the way he describes his scenes with such accuracy that you are immediately transported into the place in your mind without bogging you down with detail.
+Richard Gardner is a new-to-me author.
+His writing style easy to read, the language and plot are intelligent and well thought out.
+I liked the way he describes his scenes with such accuracy.
+You’re immediately transported into the place in your mind without bogging you down with detail.

-I need to be honest and say that there are a few niggles/reasons why this book didn’t earn more stars from me.
+Deadly Partnership is a good book.
+However, I need to be honest and say that there are a few niggles/reasons why it didn’t earn more stars from me.

-For me, this story started with a bang, the first chapter was great; clever, fast paced, thrilling and chilling all at the same time but then it went south for a very long time – the next 40% of the book, in fact; the pace slowed down, the scene was being set but the story didn’t seem to progress very far.
+For me, this story started with a bang, the first chapter was great.
+It was clever, fast-paced, thrilling and chilling all at the same time.
+However, then it went south for a very long time – the next 40% of the book, in fact.
+The pace slowed down, the scene was being set but the story didn’t seem to progress very far.
 I was close to giving up at this stage as my interest waned dramatically.

-As a reader whose favourite genre is paranormal romance, I love authors who allow us to get into the heads of our main characters; I like reading their inner dialogue, the thoughts that dictate why they do the things they do.
-This story hasn’t really got much of this type of writing (for some of you that will be a bonus lol!) and as so I failed to connect to our characters like I was hoping; I just watched the scenes unfold as a bystander instead of really getting involved emotionally.
+As a reader whose favourite genre is paranormal romance, I love authors who allow us to get into the heads of our main characters.
+I like reading their inner dialogue, the thoughts that dictate why they do the things they do.
+Sadly, this story hasn’t really got much of this type of writing (for some of you that will be a bonus lol!).
+Therefore, I failed to connect to our characters like I was hoping.
+I just watched the scenes unfold as a bystander instead of really getting involved emotionally.

 …So, basically what I’m saying is…

 This is a good story; I enjoyed it.
-As it says in the title, it has murder, blackmail and ghosts to keep us gripped but Deadly Partnership also explores the various relationships in our lives – both past and current – that guide our decisions, it is a tale about the choices we make and the potential ramifications for us and those around us.
+As it says in the title, it has murder, blackmail and ghosts to keep us gripped.
+However, Deadly Partnership also explores the various relationships in our lives – both past and current – that guide our decisions.
+It is a tale about the choices we make and the potential ramifications for us and those around us.

 I’m not sure what book’s I’d compare this too but the story reminds me of the old British T.V. series from the 70’s and 80’s Tales of the Unexpected or the more modern series from the BBC Inside No. 9 but with less comedy.

-I would recommend this novel to readers who love a good thriller, although I wouldn’t class this as a ‘cozy mystery’ it is far from a blood and gore fest as I feel it’s more focused on the psychological side of things.
+I’d recommend Deadly Partnership to readers who love a good thriller.
+Although I wouldn’t class this as a ‘cosy mystery’ it is far from a blood and gore fest.
+It’s more focused on the psychological side of things.

-So, has my review of DEADLEY PARTNERSHIP: MURDER, BLACKMAIL AND VOICES FROM THE SPIRIT WORLD encouraged you to find out more?
-Just click on any of the links below to check out the book yourself or to find out more about the author.
-To see the other books I’ve read, take a look at my profile on Goodreads.
+Has my review of DEADLY PARTNERSHIP: MURDER, BLACKMAIL AND VOICES FROM THE SPIRIT WORLD encouraged you to find out more?
+Click on any of my links to check it out yourself.